Roles we hire for

 Founding Software Engineer

-Hire founding engineers through RFS.
+Hire founding engineers through Recruiting from Scratch.
 We place founding software engineers at pre-Seed and Seed startups who build the first version of your product.
 29-day average.

 What is a Founding Software Engineer?